 Alternative Hypothesis: H1: β ≠ 0

 So, for our example of music sales, first we would assume the null hypothesis.
-Then we run our results and we find that touring and being signed to a major record label actually do have an effect on the sales of musician’s music, so we can now reject the null hypothesis.
+Then we run our tests and we find that touring, being signed to a major record label, and number of albums have an effect on the sales of musician’s music, so we can now reject the null hypothesis.
 This final hypothesis test concludes our example.

 By Daragh O’Leary